 There’s a whole range of awesome places to eat and drink on the Gold Coast, from award-winning restaurants to chill, super cheap cafes.

 Here’s my recommendations of the best places to eat on the Gold Coast.

 It would almost be a crime to take a trip to Gold Coast and not take the time to enjoy its café culture.

-The café scene is huge on the Gold Coast and, wherever you go, you’ll find cafes offering delicious food and coffee amongst super trendy décor.
+The Gold Coast’s café scene is huge and wherever you go, you’ll find cafes offering delicious food and coffee amongst super trendy décor.

 Yard Café, Nobby’s Beach

 This is my favourite café on the Gold Coast!
 I love the breakfast, the coffee is great quality and the atmosphere is relaxed.

 It’s one of my favourite spots to take my laptop and get some work done away from the house.